“No doubt,” said I, “they settled who

 Curiously, Carroll refers to his age as 42 in his poem Phantasmagoria (Canto 1, Stanza 16) though at the time [1869 or earlier] the poem was written, he was still in his thirties.
 The number 42 certainly seems to have had some sort of special significance for Carroll.

-To me that simply means that for Carroll the number 42 does not refer to his own age.
+It’s only “curiously” if one assumes that Carroll was referring to his age before he reached that age.
+To me that simply means that for Carroll the number 42 does not refer to Carroll’s own age.

 Today I start to refer to Martin Gardner’s annotations to The Hunting of the Snark in a more systematical way.
 Admittedly, I should have done that much earlier.
 I didn’t read the annotations carefully enough.
 As an example, Martin Gardner annotated (MG058) to The Hunting of the Snark that Elizabeth Sewell pointed out in The Field of Nonsense (1973) that a line in Carroll’s poem has a similarity to a line in a limerick by Edward Lear.
 I found that in Google.